 People thought they were crazy, of course.
 They did no market study.
 They just set to work.
 They put in a small park at the corner of van Rensselaer and Exchange streets and started installing the replacement windows.
 There was no master plan.
 Indeed, the vision for the building was developed along the way.
 But they moved forward and people took notice.

-“Sometimes,” Swift said, “you just gotta take a risk.”
+“Sometimes,” Swift said, “you've just got to take a risk.”

 He likes to think that the Larkinville project has changed the environment for development in Buffalo.
 It was not so long ago, he said, that a developer wanted to have all their tenants in place and arrange for every available dollar of subsidy before investing their own money in the physical project.
 Everyone is a little more adventurous now.